vic0627/design-pattern/src/StructuralPatterns/Proxy/README.md

 1. Separation of Concerns: The proxy object provides a clear separation between the client and the real object, allowing each to focus on their specific responsibilities.
 2. Enhanced Security: The proxy object can add an extra layer of security by controlling access to the real object and performing authentication or authorization checks.
-3. Improved Performance: The proxy object can optimize the access to the real object by performing caching, lazy initialization, or other optimization techniques.
+3. Improved Performance: The proxy object can ^#^optimize the access to the real object by performing caching, lazy initialization, or other optimization techniques.

 ### Disadvantages